Where Apple leads, payment wristbands ready to tap 'wearables' boom

 Banks are also on the lookout for brand benefits from teaming up with popular teams for their wearables.

-Spain’s Caixabank, which distributed 30,000 wristbands last year, is offering ones with FC Barcelona branding this year - though the Barcelona-based bank is yet to offer them in the colors of arch-rivals Real Madrid.
+Spain’s Caixabank, which distributed 30,000 wristbands last year, is offering ones with FC Barcelona branding this year - though the Barcelona-based bank is yet to offer them in the colours of arch-rivals Real Madrid. ($1 = 0.6401 pounds) ($1 = 0.9196 euros) (Editing by David Clarke)